Summer Research Opportunity Program

 The Summer Research Opportunity Program (SROP) is an eight-week competitive research experience at Northwestern University for sophomores and juniors from colleges and universities across the United States.
 All fields of research at Northwestern are open to SROP participants including the social sciences and humanities, physical sciences, chemical and biological sciences, technology, math and engineering fields.

 The 2017 Summer Research Opportunity Program will be held from June 19-August 10.
-The application will open in November 2016 and completed applications will be due in February 2017.
+The common application will open on November 1, 2016 and completed applications will be due on February 10, 2017.

 Each student chosen to participate in the SROP will receive:

 - A $4500 stipend

 - Round trip travel to Northwestern

 - A meal subsidy of $200 (not intended to cover all meals)

 To be considered for acceptance into SROP, you must:

 - Be a current sophomore or junior.